Sitecore/jss/docs/data/routes/docs/temp/node-certificates/en.md

 This will set it in the *local* environment.
 Use the optional `/m` parameter for *system*.

-You will need to restart your terminal or VS Code for it to take effect.
+You will need to *restart your terminal or VS Code* for it to take effect.

-**Option 2: In Powershell session**
+**Option 2: In a Powershell session**

 ```powershell
 $env:NODE_EXTRA_CA_CERTS="<file>"